jncraton/architecture-cpsc2420/lectures/11-addressing.md

 ---------------

 - Programmers often want to access specific bytes
-- A memory controller can hand retrieving the appropriate word from memory and then the correct byte from the word
+- A memory controller can handle retrieving the appropriate word from memory and then the correct byte from the word

 ----